Loading...

 CE Hours

-Must have completed at least 8 hours of paid nursing-related duties in North Dakota within the past 24 months (hours do not have to be consecutive)
+At least 8 hours of paid nursing-related services in North Dakota within the 24-month renewal period

 Work Hours Req